 During my research i found a few online ‘department stores’ specialising in ethical products, including fashion.
 They includes

-- Spirit of Nature who stock Peopletree, Nancy Dee, Thought, Patagonia, Nomads, Komodo, From and
+- Spirit of Nature who stock Peopletree, Nancy Dee, Thought, Patagonia, Nomads, and Komodo,

 - Maude & Tommy is a fairtrade store in North Yorkshire, England that stocks Nomads, Privatsachen, People Tree, Out of Xile and Komodo